gaehlerm/SoftwareEngineering/README.md

 ### Tight Coupling

 The most obvious problem here is that we may create very long inheritance chains.
 I once read an article about some code having 10 levels of inheritance.
 It turned out to be absolutely disastrous.
 There is barely any stronger coupling between code than in inheritance.
-It was impossible to apply any changes or to remove all the inheritance.
+It was impossible to apply any changes nor to remove all the inheritance.
 This inheritance structure was like a tree whose roots were entangling all the code around it.
 The code lost all his fluffiness and became solid as a rock.

 One of the main problems here is that all inheritance levels have access to the base level variables.
 The variables and methods are not sorted.
 They are just there.
 Meanwhile with composition, you only have to consider the variables inside the class.
 This makes it much clearer where a variable comes from and probably prevents you from accessing objects several layers deep in the hierarchy, unless you really want to do so.
 Therefore one can say that composition properly implements encapsulation while inheritance doesn't.